 Overall, think prevention, listen to the body's signals, and if a trigger food is making your child have heartburn, stop buying it.
 Use medication temporarily as you work with your doctor to make changes to the diet to help resolve heartburn in your child for good.

-Wendy K. Anderson, MD, is a former member of the Section of Ambulatory Pediatrics at Nationwide Children's Hospital and a clinical assistant professor of pediatrics at The Ohio State University College of Medicine.
+Wendy K. Anderson, MD, is a former member of the Section of Primary Care Pediatrics at Nationwide Children's Hospital and a clinical assistant professor of pediatrics at The Ohio State University College of Medicine.

 Browse by Author